PPF Calculator

 Formula for PPF Maturity

-The PPF maturity is calculated using the formula:
+The maturity amount is calculated as:

 M = P × ((1 + r)n − 1) / r